College Factual by our College Data Analytics Team

 Philadelphia, Pennsylvania

-With a ranking of #25, Drexel University did quite well on the 2023 Schools for a Master’s Highly Focused on Physics Major in the Middle Atlantic Region list.
-This large school is located in Philadelphia, Pennsylvania, and it awarded 6 masters’s physics degrees in 2020-2021.
+Drexel University did quite well in the 2023 Schools for a Master’s Highly Focused on Physics Major in the Middle Atlantic Region ranking, coming in at #25.
+Located in Philadelphia, Pennsylvania, this large private not-for-profit school handed out 10 diplomas to qualified masters’s physics students in 2021-2022.

-The low undergrad student loan default rate of 1.9% is a good sign that students have an easier time paying off their loans than they might at other schools.
+Since the school has a undergrad student-to-faculty ratio of 10 to 1, those pursuing a degree will have more opportunities to interact with their professors.
+With a freshman retention rate of 90%, the school does an excellent job of retaining its undergraduate students.
+The low undergrad student loan default rate of 0.9% is a good sign that students have an easier time paying off their loans than they might at other schools.
 For comparison, the national default rate is 10.1%.
-The school has an excellent freshman retention rate of 88%, which means students like the school well enough to return for a second year.

 Notes and References